ofemiashiru/CI_MS3_MCC/README.md

 ### Fonts

-The main font used in the entirety of the website is "'Roboto', sans-serif" which also has negative letter spacing of 0.5px.
+The main font used in the entirety of the website is "'Roboto', sans-serif".
 For the logo I opted for 'Bebas Neue', sans-serif which has a similar look to the iMdb logo.
 Both fonts were imported using Google Fonts API.

 ### Structure
 The site has a total of 14 pages each having certain restrictions based on who is logged in.
 The entire site is fully responsive and has been tested within the industry standard width of 320px.